Sunday, October 16, 2016

 In saucepan, bring sugar and water to simmer, stirring until sugar is dissolved.

 Strain through fine-mesh sieve into jar with lid.

 Add vodka, cover and refrigerate for one week.

 To serve, stir well and strain again through fine-mesh sieve.

 These two recipes should get you started.
-Try less sugar and maybe add almond extract--or use rum instead of vodka.
+Want to try some variations?
+Use less sugar and maybe add almond extract--or use rum instead of vodka.
 Experiment!

-You can drink this straight, use it in truffles, or make a martini.
+You can drink your Chocolate Liqueur straight, use it in truffles, or make a martini.